jyao1/STM/Readme.txt

 B. STM TEST Module feature
 1. FRM binary is a tiny VMM to launch STM in UEFI environment for test purpose.
    It shows the concept on how VMM interacts with STM.
+   1).
+FRM can also do TXT launch, if TXT is enabled and SINIT_ACM is provided by BIOS.

 2. StmService provides the API between VMM and STM.
 3. FrmLoader is the UEFI driver to load FRM binary.
    More detail for FRM is described in: